A new anisotropic bending model for nonlinear shells: Comparison with existing models and isogeometric finite element implementation: Introduction

 A new approach to obtain $ C^1 $-continuous shape function called Isogeometric analysis (IGA) was introduced by \cite{hughes2005isogeometric}.
-There the spline-based basis functions used to create the geometry, such as B-splines or Non-Uniform Rational B-Splines (NURBS), itself are used for the FE analysis.
-The Bézier extraction operator developed by \cite{Borden} enabled a NURBS surface to be decomposed into Bézier elements to seamlessly incorporate isogeometric analysis into existing FE code.
+There the spline-based basis functions used to create the geometry, such as B-splines or Non-Uniform Rational B-Splines (NURBS), themselves are used for the FE analysis.
+The method can also be used with other spline-based formulations such as subdivision surfaces \citep{Cirak} or T-splines \cite{Tsplines}.
+The Bézier extraction operator developed by \cite{Borden} enables a NURBS surface to be decomposed into Bézier elements to seamlessly incorporate isogeometric analysis into existing FE code.
 The advantages of IGA over conventional approaches in shell problems were shown by \cite{kiendl2009isogeometric} for KL and \cite{benson2010isogeometric} for RM shells.
-A KL shell formulation doesn't just benefit from having fewer dofs compared to a RM shell, but it is also shear locking free.
+A KL shell formulation does not just benefit from having fewer dofs compared to a RM shell, but it is also shear locking-free.
 However, both KL and RM shells suffer from membrane-bending locking.
 This type of locking arises due to the undesirable coupling of membrane and bending modes.
-A variety of solutions exists for alleviating membrane-bending locking in IGA shells, such as reduced quadrature \citep{ADAM,ZOU}, mixed formulations \citep{Bieber} and assumed natural strain methods \citep{caseiro2014assumed}. \cite{kiendl2015isogeometric} presented an isogeometric KL shell formulation such that an arbitrary 3D constitutive models can be used.
-Along similar lines, \cite{duong2017new} proposed a formulation that admits constitutive laws obtained by thickness-integration of 3D material models as well as those constructed directly in surface energy form.
-IGA shell formulations have been applied to the study of rubbers \citep{Taylor,ELGUEDJ}, tissues \citep{TEPOLE,roohbakhshan2017efficient}, red blood cells \citep{CASQUERO,BARTEZZAGHI}, lipid bilayers \citep{sauer2017stabilized,auddya2021biomembranes} and viscoelastic materials \citep{DORTDIVANLIOGLU,paul2022isogeometric}.
-IGA shells have also been used in inverse problems such as shape optimization \citep{KIENDL2014148} and material reconstruction \citep{BORZESZKOWSKI}.
+One of the early works on alleviating locking in the context of isogeometric shells is by \cite{ECHTER2013170}.
+There intrinsically shear-locking-free RM formulations are used and membrane locking is alleviated in both RM and KL shells using either the Discrete Strain Gap method or a mixed method. \cite{BOUCLIER201386} used the $\bar{B}$-method to alleviate membrane locking in 3D isogeometric shells.
+Shell locking is still actively researched and some of the recent remedies use reduced quadrature \citep{ADAM,ZOU,ZOU2022114722}, mixed formulations \citep{Bieber,ZOU2020113283} and assumed natural strain methods \citep{caseiro2014assumed,casquero2022removing}.